BuidlGuidl/impact-calculator/README.md

 ### Database setup

 This project uses [MongoDB](https://www.mongodb.com/) for a database.
 To run the project locally, a value is needed for the `MONGODB_URI` env variable, running locally or hosted with [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).
-Your `MONGO_URI` should be in this format:
+Your `MONGODB_URI` should be in this format:
 ```
 mongodb+srv://USERNAME:PASSWORD@SERVER/DATABASE_NAME
 ```